You received a gift card from a friend or maybe for your birthday. Can it expire? Are there fees?

 Gift cards were once a Wild West financial product, with a variety of fees, expiration dates and other consumer-hostile features that let the value leak out of gift cards.
 People often paid for gift cards but the recipient got snagged by the traps and never got to fully enjoy them.
-They were "breakage," in industry parlance.

 The federal CARD Act of 2009 set limits that prevented the most-obvious abuses, but consumers still must be alert and understand their gift cards to get the most out of them.